metaeducation/ren-cpp/doc/build.md

 Linux
 -----

-The initial development of RenCpp and Ren Garden was on a Kubuntu installation with Qt Creator.
+The initial development of Ren/C++ and Ren Garden was on a Kubuntu installation with Qt Creator.
 Using Kubuntu and Qt Creator is about the easiest situation you can find.
 Even if you don't run a Linux host, you might consider setting up a virtual machine with a recent installation: